Braised Goose Pieces

 Step 33:

-Add a little sugar to taste and lemon juice.
+Add a little sugar to taste and a squeeze of lemon juice.

 Step 34:

-Fry the hazelnuts in a frying pan until fragrant.
+Toast the hazelnuts in a dry skillet until fragrant.

 Step 35:

-Cut 2 beautiful lemon slices and choose mint to serve.
+Cut 2 nice lemon slices and pick out some mint for serving.

 Step 36:

-The goose is ready.
-Indicator - all meat is easily separated from the bone.
+The goose is done — you'll know because the meat pulls easily off the bone.

 Step 37: